Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 It is useful for communicating changes between logically separated parts of your app—such as between models and views.

-You can use KVO to communicate between Swift objects as long as both of them are derived from NSObject, and you use the  `@objc dynamic` keyword when defining the property that will be observed.
+You can use KVO to communicate between Swift objects as long as both of them are derived from `NSObject`, and you use the  `@objc dynamic` keyword when defining the property that will be observed.

-__*Note:*__ *KVO is similar to property observers (willSet and didSet ), except KVO is for adding observers outside of the type definition.*
+__*Note:*__ *KVO is similar to property observers (`willSet` and `didSet`), except KVO is for adding observers outside of the type definition.*

-KVO’s biggest downside: You’re required to subclass NSObject and use the Objective-C runtime.
+**KVO’s biggest downside:** You’re required to subclass NSObject and use the Objective-C runtime.

+#### Apple's KVO Implementation Steps

-In [Using Key-Value Observing in Swift](Using Key-Value Observing in Swift), Apple outlines implemention of Key-Value Observing in four simple steps:
+In [Using Key-Value Observing in Swift](https://developer.apple.com/documentation/swift/cocoa_design_patterns/using_key-value_observing_in_swift), Apple outlines KVO implemention in four simple steps:

 1. Create a Subject class and Annotate a Property for Key-Value Observing
 2. Define an Observer class